skuttleman/spigot/kafka/README.md

 # Spigot Kafka

 A kafka controller for distributing spigot workflows across a kafka topology.
+This is an **EXPERIMENTAL** POC.

+**Not ready for production use!**

 ### Example